loda-lang/loda-lang.github.io/list5.markdown

 * [A269862](https://oeis.org/A269862) ([program](/edit/?oeis=269862)): Least monotonic left inverse of A269861.
 * [A269876](https://oeis.org/A269876) ([program](/edit/?oeis=269876)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 43", based on the 5-celled von Neumann neighborhood.
 * [A269878](https://oeis.org/A269878) ([program](/edit/?oeis=269878)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 43", based on the 5-celled von Neumann neighborhood.
+* [A269879](https://oeis.org/A269879) ([program](/edit/?oeis=269879)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 43", based on the 5-celled von Neumann neighborhood.
 * [A269895](https://oeis.org/A269895) ([program](/edit/?oeis=269895)): Number of n X 1 0..6 arrays with some element plus some horizontally or vertically adjacent neighbor totalling six exactly once.
 * [A269906](https://oeis.org/A269906) ([program](/edit/?oeis=269906)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.
 * [A269907](https://oeis.org/A269907) ([program](/edit/?oeis=269907)): Number of active (ON,black) cells at stage 2^n-1 of the two-dimensional cellular automaton defined by "Rule 1", based on the 5-celled von Neumann neighborhood.